leomotors/cocoa-discord/apps/docs/src/introduction/examples.md

 Because I could not cover all topics in this library, a good way to learn how I use this library is to see the source code of my bots.

-Discord Bots that use Cocoa Discord Utils
+Discord Bots that use Cocoa Discord

 - [Music Bot](https://github.com/Leomotors/music-bot) - Bot fragment that is used in Waifu Bot and cminusminus
 - [Waifu Bot](https://github.com/Leomotors/waifu-bot)